JaredDyreson/scripts/README.md

-# scripts
+# Scripts

-A collection of scripts that serve various roles
+A collection of vim scripts essentially